 Azure Cloud Shell has the following known limitations:

 System state and persistence

 The machine that provides your Cloud Shell session is temporary, and it is recycled after your session is inactive for 20 minutes.
-Cloud Shell requires a file share to be mounted.
+Cloud Shell requires an Azure file share to be mounted.
 As a result, your subscription must be able to set up storage resources to access Cloud Shell.
 Other considerations include:

-clouddrivedirectory are persisted.
+$Homedirectory are persisted.

 Cloud Shell supports the latest versions of Microsoft Edge, Microsoft Internet Explorer, Google Chrome, Mozilla Firefox, and Apple Safari.
 Safari in private mode is not supported.

 - FireFox/IE may not support clipboard permissions properly.